Independent Assurance Initiative · Est. 2026

 Data Provenance & Transformation Review

 Evaluates the lineage and transformation pathway from source data to reported outputs.
-In biomedical research this covers normalization procedures, batch correction documentation, and gating strategy definitions.
-In clinical research it covers endpoint derivation files, censoring rule implementations, and SAP alignment.
-In healthcare analytics it covers ETL logic, look-back window specifications, and crosswalk file versioning.
+Covers normalization procedures, batch correction documentation, gating strategy definitions, endpoint derivation files, censoring rule implementations, SAP alignment, ETL logic, look-back window specifications, and crosswalk file versioning.

 Phase 02